Relevant to tax year 2019/20

 Stamp Duty Land Tax is charged as a percentage of the amount given for property.

-SDLT may be payable when property or land is bought or transferred, whether or not the transaction involves payment of money and/or non-monetary consideration (which can include goods, services or the assumption of financial liabilities).
+You pay SDLT when you buy a property or land.
+You may also pay SDLT when a property is transferred to you.
+This is whether or not the transaction involves payment of money and/or non-monetary consideration.
+Monetary consideration includes goods, services or the assumption of financial liabilities.
 The total amount on which SDLT is payable is known as the ‘chargeable consideration’.

 SDLT banded rates